-- (a) Except as otherwise provided in subsection (c), in this section, "law" means the law in force in a state or foreign country other than its conflict of laws rules. - (b) If the law made applicable by this section is the law of a nonconvention country and if the conflict of laws rules of the nonconvention country would apply the law of another

-1 nonconvention country, the law of the other nonconvention country is applicable.
-If the other 2 nonconvention country would not apply its own law, the law applicable is as provided in 3 subsection (c).
-4 (c) In a proceeding under this [article], the following rules apply: 5 (1) Attribution or extinction of parental responsibility of a child by operation of 6 law, without the intervention of an authority, is governed by the law of the country of the habitual 7 residence of the child.
-8 (2) Attribution or extinction of parental responsibility of a child by agreement or a 9 unilateral act, without the intervention of an authority, is governed by the law of the country of 10 the habitual residence of the child at the time the agreement or unilateral act takes effect.
-11 (3) Attribution of parental responsibility of a child under the law of the country of 12 the habitual residence of the child continues even if the child acquires a new habitual residence.
-13 (4) If a child acquires a new habitual residence, the law of the new habitual 14 residence determines the attribution of parental responsibility of the child by operation of law to 15 an individual who at the time of the acquisition of the new habitual residence did not have 16 parental responsibility.
-17 (d) Parental responsibility established under subsection (d) may be terminated or 18 modified by a measure of protection ordered in accordance with this [article].
-19 (e) A court of this state may refuse to apply the law designated by this section only if the 20 court finds, after taking into account the best interests of the child, the law is manifestly contrary 21 to the public policy of this state.
-22 Comment 22 23 24 Related to convention, Arts 16, 18, 21(2), 22.
-The specific rules referred to in this section are for situations where a country may have rules which provide for rights of custody, or parental responsibility, by operation of law, unilateral act, or agreement.
-Unlike anything else in the convention, the rules do not concern measures or decisions, but rather relationships created by local rules of law.
-The convention provides that these issues be determined by the law of the habitual residence of the child.
+Subsection (e) distinguishes between the existence of parental responsibility and the 1 2 exercise of parental responsibility.
+The applicable law governing the exercise of parental responsibility is that of the habitual residence of the child.
+3 4 5 SECTION 420.
+CONFLICT OF LAWS RULES REGARDING PARENTAL 6 RESPONSIBILITY.
+7 (a) Except as otherwise provided in subsection (b), in this section, "law" means the law in force in a state or foreign country other than its conflict of laws rules.
+8 9 (b) If the law made applicable by this section is the law of a nonconvention country and if 10 the conflict of laws rules of the nonconvention country would apply the law of another 11 nonconvention country, the law of the other nonconvention country is applicable.
+If the other 12 nonconvention country would not apply its own law, the law applicable is as provided in 13 subsection (c).
+14 (c) In a proceeding under this [article], the following rules apply: 15 (1) Attribution or extinction of parental responsibility of a child by operation of 16 law, without the intervention of an authority, is governed by the law of the country of the habitual 17 residence of the child.
+18 (2) Attribution or extinction of parental responsibility of a child by agreement or a 19 unilateral act, without the intervention of an authority, is governed by the law of the country of 20 the habitual residence of the child at the time the agreement or unilateral act takes effect.
+21 (3) Attribution of parental responsibility of a child under the law of the country of 22 the habitual residence of the child continues even if the child acquires a new habitual residence.
+23 (4) If a child acquires a new habitual residence, the law of the new habitual 24 residence determines the attribution of parental responsibility of the child by operation of law to 25 an individual who at the time of the acquisition of the new habitual residence did not have